Cherve3/RTS-MOD-Folder/README.txt

 is spawned on the map to purchase the barracks and vehicle depot. purchase marine units from the barracks and vehicles from the depot with resources.

-Control your units around the map and lead them to the enemy base to destroy it.
+Control your units around the map and lead them to the enemy to destroy them.
 If you die you lose.

 *************************************************
-Using RTS-MOD
+How to install RTS-MOD
 *************************************************
 1. You must have a copy of Quake 4 installed.